St Mary's MBBS: transforming your education for our world

 At SMU, we offer lifetime career support.
 Please contact our Career Services at careers@stmarys.ac.uk for information and help regarding jobs, interview preparation, postgraduate opportunities, and more.

-*In the unlikely event St Mary’s doesn’t achieve GMC accreditation, students will be transferred to complete their studies at a partner university.
+*In the unlikely event St Mary’s doesn’t achieve GMC accreditation, students will be transferred to complete their studies at our contingency partner university, The University of Central Lancashire.
 This will ensure that students who pass all their assessments will receive a GMC-recognised medical qualification.

 More from St Mary's